bcgov/ols-router/docs/README.md

 # BC Route Planner
 BC Route Planner is an open source route planner with support for time-dependent routing and truck routing on the BC Integrated Transportation Network.
-[Source code](https://github.com/bcgov/ols-router)is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+[Source code](https://github.com/bcgov/ols-router) is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Route Planner version 2.0 will be released in May, 2019.
 [Here's a sneak peek](https://office.refractions.net/~chodgson/gc/ols-demo/index.html?rt=tst)

 ia and called Route Planner NG (RPNG).
 The BC Route Planner is a vital component of the free and open Frugal Maps BC Platform.